 A good example of this is looking at historical growth rates in a suburb and comparing to predicted future growth rates for reasonableness.
 If the numbers don’t make sense, the wealthy won’t invest, they move on to the next opportunity.

 The due diligence step is about making educated risk decisions based on information and facts.
+You get better at this as you do it more often.

 Diversification is an interesting topic, one that I have found the greatest variation in how the wealthy apply it to their management of risk.